-American Express Platinum vs. American Express Gold (2022 Credit Card Comparison)
+American Express Platinum vs. American Express Gold Card – Which is Better in 2023?

 “Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.”

 The Platinum Card® from American Express and the American Express® Gold Card are your two best options for earning Membership Rewards.
 Both cards also offer a variety of travel and dining benefits but distinctly different annual fees.

 This Amex Platinum Card vs. Amex Gold Card comparison looks at the various perks.
 You can choose the winner to earn the most points and maximize the card benefits.

 Table of Contents